 TGax Editor: Please make changes to the 3rd paragraph in this subclause as shown below

-A TWT-SP with RA-RU is a TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element having Broadcast TWT ID[#Ed] equal to 0, Flow Type [#Ed]equal to 0(#15114, #15812), Trigger subfield equal to 1, and a Broadcast TWT Recommendation subfield equal to 2.
-An associated HE STA that supports TWT and UORA procedure when operating in PS mode, upon receiving a [20066]Management frame from its associated AP carrying TWT element indicating a schedule for TWT-SP(s) with RA-RU, may enter doze state if no other condition requires it to be awake.
+A TWT-SP with RA-RU is a TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element having Broadcast TWT ID subfield[#Ed] equal to 0, Flow Type [#Ed]subfield equal to 0(#15114, #15812), Trigger subfield equal to 1, and a Broadcast TWT Recommendation subfield equal to 2.
+An associated HE STA that supports TWT and UORA procedure when operating in PS mode, upon receiving a [20066]Beacon or a (Re-)Association Response frame from its associated AP carrying TWT element indicating a schedule for TWT-SP(s) with RA-RU, may enter doze state if no other condition requires it to be awake.
 The STA may transition to awake state at the start of a TWT SP with RA-RU and follow the procedure in 26.5.5 (UL OFDMA-based random access (UORA))) to send an HE TB PPDU to its associated AP.(#15111)(18/1812r2)

 TGax Editor: Please move the 5th paragraph in this subclause to clause 26.5.4.1

-[20067]An AP shall set the More RA-RU subfield to 0 in a User Info field with AID12 subfield equal to 0 or 2045 if it does not intend to allocate the corresponding RA-RUs in subsequent Trigger frames until the end of the current TWT SP.
-An HE non-AP STA shall ignore the More RA-RU subfield if the More TF field in the Trigger frame is set to 0.(#15813, #16544, #16545, #16546)

-TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below
+[20067]TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below

-An HE [#Ed]STA shall decrement its OBO counter by following the procedure in 26.5.4.3 (Transmission procedure for UORA).
+An HE [#Ed]non-AP STA shall decrement its OBO counter by following the procedure in 26.5.4.3 (Transmission procedure for UORA).
 If the OBO counter decrements to a nonzero value, then the STA may enter the doze state until the end of the current TWT SP if the STA has not declared to the AP that it is in awake state (as described in 26.8.3.3 (Rules for TWT scheduled STA)) and no other condition requires it to remain awake and one of the following conditions is met:

 The More TF subfield in the Common Info field of the Trigger frame is equal to 0.

-[20068]The More TF subfield in the Common Info field of the Trigger frame is equal to 1 and the More RA-RU subfield is equal to 0 in User Info fields with AID12 subfield equal to 0 (for an associated STA) or 2045 (for an unassociated STA).(#15114, #15812, #16468)
+[20068]The More TF subfield in the Common Info field of the Trigger frame is equal to 1 and the More RA-RU subfield in User Info field is equal to 0 indicating that subsequent Trigger frames, within the the current broadcast TWT SP, will not include RA-RUs matching the value in AID12 subfield (see Table 9-31f1).(#15114, #15812, #16468)

 General[20067]